influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/working/cli_client.md

 This command requires an InfluxDB query provided through the `-query` argument.
 It also requires a task identified by the argument `-task`.
 A `-replay-id` can also be provided and when not provided will be generated.
-The optional boolean argument `-no-wait` will spawn the replay into a separate process and exit leaving it to run in the background.
-The optional boolean argument `-real-clock` will toggle replaying the data according to the intervals between the timestamps contained within.
-The optional boolean argument `-rec-time` will toggle using the actual recorded times instead of present times.
+The optional Boolean argument `-no-wait` will spawn the replay into a separate process and exit leaving it to run in the background.
+The optional Boolean argument `-real-clock` will toggle replaying the data according to the intervals between the timestamps contained within.
+The optional Boolean argument `-rec-time` will toggle using the actual recorded times instead of present times.
 Use of present times is the default behavior.